fbgallet/roam-extension-find-replace/README.md

 - **Find & Replace: Insert last changed blocks (references)**:

-After a Find & Replace operation, you can insert anywhere in your graph the list of changed block (as block references).
-It's also available in the 'Undo' popup after each operation: if you click on `Display changed blocks in sidebar`, the list of changed block will be inserted on the `[[roam/depot/find & replace]]` page, with date and timestamp.
-In option, you can display a table that compares the blocks before and after the Find & Replace operation, to identify unintended changes and to have a backup of critical changes.
+After a Find & Replace operation, you can insert anywhere in your graph the list of changed blocks (as block references).
+It's also available in the 'Undo' popup after each operation: if you click on `Display changed blocks in sidebar`, the list of changed blocks will be inserted on the `[[roam/depot/find & replace]]` page, with date and timestamp.
+In option, you can keep a copy of each changed block in its old state, and display a table that compares the blocks before and after the Find & Replace operation, to identify unintended changes and to have a backup of critical changes.
+Each old version is copied as a child block of the block reference of the new version - and is therefore easily accessible thought inline rerence counter.

 - **Find & Replace: Undo last operation**:

-Restores the blocks to their previous state.
-Works only for the last Find & Replace operation.
+Restore the blocks to their previous state.
+Works only for the last Find & Replace (or Prepend/Append) operation.

 - **Find & Replace: Redo last operation**: